vandedok/cayleypy_cpp/README.md

 * Central state (optional, defaults to neutral element in the group, e.g. identity permutation).

-When you are ready, do the following:
+When you are ready do the following:
-1. Create a new branch in this repository (not a fork).
+1. Create a fork of this repository.
+2. Clone your fork and make a new bracnch in your fork.
-2. Add your function where you decided.
+2. Add your function to an approritate place.
 See how other graphs are defined and follow that as an example.
 3. Write a docstring for your function, describing your graph.
 If possible, include reference (e.g. to Wikipedia article, Arxiv paper or a book) where the graph is defined.
 4. Add a test that creates an instance of your graph for small size and checks something about it (at least check number of generators).
-5. Create a pull request.
+5. Create a pull request from your fork to the this repository.
+6. Get two approvals from the reviewers team.
+They might make comments or request changes before provding an approval -- implement those.
+If needed, discuss how to proceed.
+8. Once approvals are granted -- merge the PR.

+For more details on how to make PRs with forks refer to [this guide](https://graphite.dev/guides/create-and-manage-pull-requests-from-fork).

 ## Predictor models